Picovoice/porcupine/binding/react-native/README.md

 ## Installation

-To start install be sure you have installed yarn and cocoaPods.
+To start install be sure you have installed yarn and CocoaPods.
 Then add these two native modules to your react-native project.

 ```console
 yarn add @picovoice/react-native-voice-processor